 You'll notice that if you have both an image and a CW on a toot, the "Sensitive content" overlay is turned on automatically and can't be turned off.
 That's on purpose.

-Text in the description box has its own character limit; it does not count against the character limit for your toot!
+Text in the description box has its own character limit of 1,500 characters; it does not count against the character limit for your toot!